History of AFC West in Timeline

 AFC West

-The AFC West is a division in the American Football Conference (AFC) of the National Football League (NFL).
-It consists of four teams: the Denver Broncos, Kansas City Chiefs, Las Vegas Raiders, and Los Angeles Chargers.
-These teams compete against each other twice per season, as well as against teams from other divisions in the AFC and NFC, for a chance to win the division title and qualify for the NFL playoffs.
+The AFC West is a division in the NFL comprising the Denver Broncos, Kansas City Chiefs, Las Vegas Raiders, and Los Angeles Chargers.
+These four teams compete annually for the division title and a spot in the NFL playoffs.
+The Chiefs have been the dominant team in recent years, led by their star quarterback Patrick Mahomes.

 1960: AFL Championships